The Illustrations of Gustave Dore

 Near the end of his speech, in Mark 13:30, he says "I tell you the truth, this generation will certainly not pass away until all these things have happened."
 If he expected the catastrophe to come that soon, he must have urgently wanted to save as many people as possible.
 But according to Mark 13:27, he knew that only the most righteous people would survive.
 This could explain the urgency of his warnings and the stern morality of some of his teachings.

-For those who want to judge the image for themselves, here is a reproduction of the whole painting followed by a closeup view of the portion which shows the Beloved Disciple.
-[Both images are courtesy of WikiMedia Commons].
-In the full painting the Beloved Disciple is sitting to the left of Jesus but leaning away from him and listening to some whispered words from Peter.
+For those who want to judge the image for themselves, here is a reproduction of the whole painting followed by a closeup view of the portion which shows the beloved disciple.
+[Both images are courtesy of WikiMedia Commons.
+In the full painting the beloved disciple is sitting to the left of Jesus but leaning away from him and listening to some whispered words from Peter.

 Unfortunately the original painting has badly deteriorated, and some of the fine details may have been lost.
 Nevertheless, it is easy to see why many people think that Leonardo either intended to depict a woman, or at least tried to subtly suggest that the figure could be a woman.